vinayadari/vinayadari/README.md

 Web developer
 -------------

-I'm passionate about using web development to solve real-world problems, and i am a work in progress
+I'm passionate about using web development tools to solve real-world problems.
+I'm a work in progress, constantly learning and growing with every project I build.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [vinayadari00@gmail.com](mailto:vinayadari00@gmail.com)
 * 🧠  I'm learning node js,Postgresql,react
-* 🤝  I'm open to collaborating on E-commerce projects
+* 🤝  I'm open to collaborating on Full Stack projects

 ### Skills